On the existence of closed trajectories and pseudo-trajectories for a family of third order differential equations

-When $i+j+k$ is odd we have that $i+j+k+1$ is even, thus, we can have both the even exponents or both the odd exponents, in this way \begin{itemize} \item[-] if $i$ is even we get that $i+1$ is odd, $j+k$ is odd and $j+k+1$ is even; \item[-] if $i$ is odd we get that $i+1$ is even, $j+k$ is even and $j+k+1$ is odd. \end{itemize} Then for this case from Lemma \ref{intzero} when both the exponents are odd the the integral is equal to zero, remaining from our integration
+Now, consider that $i+j+k$ is odd.
+Then, we have that $i+j+k+1$ is even and, furthermore, \begin{itemize} \item if $i$ is even we get that $i+1$ is odd, $j+k$ is odd and $j+k+1$ is even.
+Hence, by Lemma \ref{intzero} and Lemma \ref{betaint}, we have